keyboard_arrow_up

 Track Crane

-Cranes which move along rails or tracks within a facility.
+Cranes that move along fixed rails or tracks within a plant or facility.

 Tower Crane